kailash-manasarovar/statement/docs/timeline/2024/october.md

 !!! tip "The video files"
     - You'll have to wait for access to these because I don't have a good option for content delivery of multiple large files at the current homeless-and-jobless time.

-## Las Rotas

-- https://x.com/1FRGVN/status/1844468797044052150/photo/1 - Valencia holiday 9th October.

 ## Job offer

 - The following day I'm contacted on LinkedIn by a yacht company based in Altea with a job offer which I refuse because I'm certain it's a scam.
+- I'm banned for life on LinkedIn in a few week's time.

 ## Bumping into Paul again

-- On 6th October, on my way to the Indian restaurant, I bump into Paul who is having a beer at the Open 24 Market at Plaza Benidorm, the usual place I "bump" into him.
+- Later on 6th October, on my way to the Indian restaurant, I bump into Paul Matthews who is having a beer at the Open 24 Market at Plaza Benidorm, the usual place I "bump" into him.
-- He's clearly been asked to check up on me.
+- He's been asked to check up on me, again.
+- Sometimes when I've *bumped into him here* he has been extremely nervous, even chain smoking.
+- He's calm and quiet this evening.
 - We chat a bit.
+- He wants to know what I'm up to.
-I tell him I'm thinking about running women's rights activities in Dénia.
+- I tell him I'm thinking about running women's rights activities in Dénia.
 - There is a lot unsaid.
+- He shows me his Irish ID card, I'm not sure why.
+- What is he being asked to do this evening.
 - The last time I spoke to him, in the same spot probably sometime in July, I mentioned that I was willing to pay EUR 500 for copies of the hacked sexual videos.
+- There is no follow up on this today.
 - He had mentioned another guy at that time, an English man, being very popular with everyone, all the girls coming up to him and saying hello as if they knew him.
 - I wasn't sure how this related to what I'd just said.
-- I mentioned Halloween was coming up and did he think we should go out again.
-I said I would WhatsApp Alex about it.
+- I mentioned Halloween was coming up and ask him did he think we should go out again.
+- I said I would WhatsApp Alex about it.
 - I did.
 She didn't reply.
 - On Halloween I text the following:

 ![WhatsApp to Alex](../../content/whatsapps/whatsapp-to-alex.png)

 - There's no reply.

+## Las Rotas

+- https://x.com/1FRGVN/status/1844468797044052150/photo/1 - Valencia holiday 9th October.

 ## YouTube with Kelly Oliver Dougall